Logo

 Pierre Trudeau was known as a friend of Fidel Castro, the leader of Cuba.

-Pierre Trudeau did press Castro in private to pull his troops out of Angola, only for Castro to insist that Cuba would pull its forces out of Angola only when South Africa likewise pulled its forces out of not only Angola, but Southwest Africa as well.
+Pierre Trudeau did press Castro in private to pull his troops out of Angola, only for Castro to insist that Cuba would do so only when South Africa likewise pulled its forces out of not only Angola, but South West Africa.

 On September 1,1972, over four years into the Liberals' five-year mandate, Pierre Trudeau called an election for October 30.